 Air conditioners are created to keep your home cool by getting rid of warmth and excess humidity from the air.
 As the AC takes out humidity from the air, it makes condensate, or water, within your furnace or air handler.
 This water is normally drained through piping into your residence’s drain system.

-Unfortunately, an issue or sludge accrual may lead to the piping becoming plugged.
-When this happens, liquid backs up in the drain pan inside.
+Unfortunately, a problem or sludge accumulation may lead to the piping becoming obstructed.
+When this happens, moisture backs up in the drain pan within your furnace or air handler.
 It can then flood into your house.

 1. Condensate Drain is Plugged

-2. Condensate Pump isn’t Working
+2. Condensate Pump Won’t Run

 3. Evaporator Coil is Grubby or Broken

 4. Evaporator Coil is Frozen